maksymsherman/Soulboundless/README.md

 <h1>Soulbound(less) Token</h1>

+# This is my first attempt at writing Solidity code.
+Do not use this is production.

 <p> Showcases an example of a a soulbound token's ownership getting transferred between two multisigs.</p>

 <p> This project is built using Foundry.</p>